rho162004/FYP-PI02/README.md

 **demo.py** - another YOLO
 **depth opencv.py** - code to try and estimate depth of objects in frame of two stereo cameras
 **screenshot.txt** - required for FINAL Yolo_Timer to run

+This repository is a public verison of the project.
+The original repository is private and unable to be accessed due to technical issues.